ColumbiaDVMM/ColumbiaImageSearch/README.md

 The face detection and recognition model are currently the publicly available models from the [DLib](http://blog.dlib.net/) library, see the blog post [DLib face recognition](http://blog.dlib.net/2017/02/high-quality-face-recognition-with-deep.html) for more information about the models.

-However, the package `cufacesearch` has been written in a modular way and using another face detection or recognition model should be fairly easy.
+However, the package `cufacesearch` has been written in a modular way and using another image feature extraction model, face detection or recognition model should be fairly easy.

-The system relies on HBase to store the detection and extracted features.

 NB: For now the python package is still named `cufacesearch` even if it contains both image and face search capability.
 The package will be renamed soon.

 [//]: # (Add a figure overview)
+[//]: # (The system relies on HBase to store the detection and extracted features.)

 ## Installation